-Another way to stretch a hospital's psychiatry resources is to coordinate care with other departments.
+Another way to stretch a hospital's psychiatry resources is to coordinate care CALL-in, 505 -444- 5059 with other departments.
 One model developed initially at the University of Washington, for example, utilizes a diverse network of care providers and brings in psychiatrists to consult on complex issues like medication management or symptom monitoring.